If you are a night sky enthusiast, get ready for a treat!

 At its essence, stargazing is the simple act of observing and marvelling at the stars and other celestial objects visible in the night sky.
 It requires no equipment or technical knowledge, just a willingness to slow down, look up, and appreciate the vastness of the cosmos.

 Gazing at the stars in Ontario can evoke a sense of wonder and awe.
-It can even make us wonder and inspire us to learn more about our planet and our place in the universe.
+It can even make us wonder about - and inspire us to learn more about - our planet and our place in the universe.

 Did you know?
 Stargazing is a form of forest bathing, and a great way to feel connected to the beauty of the natural world!